chris-german/Hoffman2Tutorials/README.md

 If you are going to need packages installed for your use on Hoffman2, load julia using `julia` and then install the packges.
 Note: This should be done on a compute node as compiling julia and libraries can take quite a bit of resources.
 Therefore, you should use `qrsh`, discussed later to do this.
 Computing power is limited on login nodes so you should not run any analyses on the login node.

+## Transfering files

+**Move the section on transferring files here.
+Should mention that using Git/GitHub to synchronize source code between computers and platforms is the more productive and professional way.**

 ## Submit a batch job by `qsub`